NghiaDangTran/AWS-Certified-Cloud-Practitioner-CLF-C01/0.3 S3/readme.md

  - same key make version :1,2,3
  - easy to restore
 - `importance` if u delete  specific version  it will delete that version forever
+# S3 Replication (CRR and SRR)
+ - must be eable versioning
+ - copy asynchonously to in region or cross region